 Establishment of The First Port Winery Owned by an Englishman

-Peter Bearsley, son of Taylor's founder, was the first English wine merchant to make the perilous journey up the upper Douro in pursuit of getting these quality wines.
-Bartholomew Bearsley of the Bearsley family was the first in the Douro to own vineyards and brew their wine in 1755, giving them a significant edge over the other competitors.
+Peter Bearsley, son of Taylor’s founder, was the first English wine merchant to make the perilous journey up the upper Douro in pursuit of reacher higher quality wines.
+Bartholomew Bearsley of the Bearsley family was the first in the Douro to own vineyards and produce his wine in 1755, giving him a significant edge over the other competitors.
 It was a tough choice that paid off handsomely, allowing him to establish ties with the farmers and receive first dibs on their wines.
-The corporation still owns the property, located near the historic town of Régua and commemorated in Taylor's First Estate Reserve Port .
+The corporation still owns the property, located near the historic town of Régua and commemorated in Taylor’s First Estate Reserve Port .

 Establishment of Fortification Standards

-After setting up the vineyards in Portugal, the era for establishing fortification standards followed.
-Most Port wines were fortified with brandy during the fermentation process till 1850 AD.
-Initially, not all English merchants supported this method, but buyers in their market preferred the sweeter, more alcoholic wines that could be aged.
+After setting up vineyards in Portugal, the era for establishing fortification standards followed.
+Most Port wines were fortified with brandy to stop the fermentation process after 1850.
+Initially, not all English merchants supported this method, but buyers in their market preferred sweeter, more alcoholic wines that aged well.

 Phylloxera’s Impact on Port Wines

-Everything was going well for the Port trade, as the merchants were getting handful profits and wine lovers were enjoying quality wines.
-The era is regarded as a great period of wine in Europe until Phylloxera struck in 1868, wiping off the majority of the Douro vines by 1872.
-The cost of wines was increased, while the quality decreased.
-Even though the pandemic ended hundreds of years ago, there are still haunted estates where the vineyards were never replanted .
+Everything was going well for the Port trade; the merchants were making significant profits and wine lovers were enjoying quality wines.
+This era is regarded as a great period of wine in Europe until Phylloxera struck in 1863, wiping off the majority of the Douro vines by 1872.
+The cost of wines increased, while the quality decreased.
+Even though the disease was stopped hundreds of years ago, there are still haunted estates where the vineyards were never replanted .

-In 2008, the Taylor family created the world's first Pink Croft, a rosé-style Port that can be sipped on its own or used as a cocktail mixer.
-Replanting of less important grape types in the area is another recent phenomenon.
-Furthermore, utilizing cutting-edge laser technology, oenologists are now able to evaluate the slope angle and the ideal planting angle for the grape trees .
+In 2008, the Taylor family created the world’s first Pink Croft, a rosé-style Port that can be sipped on its own or used as a cocktail mixer.
+Replanting of lesser known grape varieties in the area is another recent phenomenon.
+Furthermore, utilizing cutting-edge laser technology, oenologists are now able to evaluate the slope angle and the ideal planting angle for grape vines .

 THIS DAY IN WINE HISTORY

-1386: Portugal and England signed a pact to form a political and commercial alliance, which strengthened the connection in wine-making.
+1386: Portugal and England signed a pact to form a political and commercial alliance, which strengthened Portugal’s wine industry.

 15th Century: By the second half of the 15th century, a substantial volume of Portuguese wine was exported to England, frequently in exchange for ‘bacalhau,’ or salt cod.